-F128 Overloaded Car overload input is active Causes The car is on automatic operation and the overload input is indicating that too much weight is in the car.
+1 1 2 0 Causes The car is on automatic operation and the overload input is indicating that too much weight is in the car.
 Remedies Remove weight from the car until below rated capacity.
-Verify that load weighing device is wired and configured correctly.
+Verify that load weighing de evice is wired and configured correctly.

-F129 RST #2 UN Causes Reset faults other than F130 and F131 may indicate a defective SRU board or mis-programmed software.
-Remedies For F129, or F132 - F136, contact Smartrise as this may indicate a bad board or software.
+F129 RST #2 UN

+Causes Reset faults other than F130 and F131 may indicate a defective SRU board or mis-programmed software.For F129, or F132 - F136, contact Smartrise as this may indicate a bad board or software.

+Remedies

-F130 Power-on Reset or Power-on of one of the computer processors Causes Loss of power to an SRU boa ard will generate an F130 on the J21 and J22 processors.
+F130 Power-on Causes Loss of power to an SRU board will generate an F130 on the J21 and J22 processors.
 A short circuit on the M24 or C24 bus will cause the power supply to shut off while the short is present.
 This will result in an F130 fault when the short is corrected.
-AC power present on the M 24 or C24 DC power busses may cause and F130 or F131 fault.
+AC power present on the M24 or C24 DC power busses may cause and F130 or F131 fault.
 Reset faults other than F130 and F131 may indicate a defective SRU board or mis-programmed software.
 Remedies For F130 faults, check power to SRU boards.
 Verify M24 and C24 busses read 24vdc and that the wires are not loose.
 For F130 faults reported by CPU A or B, check for a short on the M24 bus.
 This includes power to the hoistway and hall call stations.
 For F130 faults reported by CPU C or D, check for a short on the C24 bus.
 This includes wiring on the cartop and COP stations.

-F131 Reset Causes Pressing the reset button or processors. n one of the SRU boards will generate an F131 on the J21 and J22 essive electrical noise was generated due to arcing when the I sometimes result in an F131 fault.
-AC power present on the M 24 or C24 DC power busses may cause and F130 or F131 fault.
-Missing connection from REF in machine room to REF on cartop may cause intermittent F132 faults.
-Remedies For F131 faults, see if another fault caused an emergency stop that might have caused the contactors to open in flight.
+F131 Reset Causes Pressing the reset button on one of the SRU boards will generate an F131 on the J21 and J22 processors.
+Emergency stop where excessive electrical noise was generated due to arcing when the contactors opened.
+This will sometimes result in an F131 fault.
+AC power present on the M24 or C24 DC power busses may cause and F130 or F131 fault.
+Missing connection from REF in machine room to REF on cartop may cause intermittent F131 faults.
+Remedies edies For F131 faults, see if another fault caused an emergency stop that might have caused the contactors to open in flight.
 This can sometimes cause enough electrical noise to make the board reset.
 Verify the REF terminal in the machine room is connected to the REF terminal on the cartop.
-Check for AC voltage on M24 or C24 busses.
-F132 RST #3 SW Causes Reset faults other than F130 software. and F131 may indicate a defective SRU board or mis-programmed Remedies For F129, or F132 - F136, cc ontact Smartrise as this may indicate a bad board or software.
+Check for AC voltage on M2 4 or C24 busses.
+F132 RST #3 SW Causes Reset faults other than F130 software.
+0 and F131 may indicate a defective SRU board or mis-programmed

+Remedies For F129, or F132 - F136, contact Smartrise as this may indicate a bad board or software. ---------- ---